-Voicing an increasing demand for a solution, laboratories urgently requested customized reporting that could include a mobile-friendly QR code to link to a patient's COVID-19 test results.
+Voicing an increasing demand for a solution, laboratories urgently requested customized reporting that could include mobile-friendly QR codes to link to a patient's COVID-19 test results.

 Patients receive their QR code on the result report provided by the laboratory.
 This can be on paper or digitally, or patients could access the report directly if the lab offers access through its online patient portal.

 With the QR code in hand, a person can meet the new requirements and mandates being implemented at jobsites, offices, venues, airports, and more.
 Patients show their printed report or present the QR code on their mobile device.
 An administrator scans the image on their own cell phone and verifies the result as it appears directly from the testing laboratory.